saverymax/optimal-design-data-integration/doc/source/modelling.md

 ## Application

 The two supported models in the application module of the code are shown below.
 They are written in the Bayesian programming language Stan.
-The models used in this work are site occupancy models with and without presence-only (PO) data as a prior on the intensity parameters.
+The models used in this work are site occupancy models with presence-absence (PA) data only and with PA + presence-only (PO) data as a prior on the intensity parameters.

 The first model shown below does not use the PO data.
 We can see that there is a simple wide normal prior placed on the parameters (alpha and betas).
 We do not model bias (delta or gamma) here because it is not necessary when we are not using the PO data.